mason-su/8-bit-multiplier/README.md

 #### 8‑Bit Unsigned Multiplier Based on a 4‑Bit Unsigned Multiplier

-The way of implementing an 8-bit unsigned multiplier is similar to implementing a 4-bit multiplier, and the biggest difference is we need to double the width of adders used.
+The way of implementing an 8-bit unsigned multiplier is similar to implementing a 4-bit multiplier, and the biggest difference is we need to double the width of the adders used.

 Let:
 - **A** = A₇ A₆ A₅ A₄ A₃ A₂ A₁ A₀ (8‑bit binary number)